ai-phi/ai-phi.github.io/src/content/blog/2025-04-29-causerie-reasoning.md

 tags:
   - causerie
   - reasoning
+  - llm
+  - ai
+  - philosophy
-description: Our causerie on reasoning
+description: The output from our first causerie on the topic of reasoning.
 session: false
 ogImage: assets/AI-Phi-Causerie-Reasoning.png
 ---